MANHATTAN, NYC, NEUROPSYCHOLOGICAL ASSESSMENT EVALUATION

 Neuropsychological Assessment Evaluation – Lindsay Whitman Ph.D. conducts neuropsychological assessments with children and adolescents.
-A neuropsychological evaluation is helpful when it is suspected that a child is struggling with a learning disability, developmental delay, or intellectual disability and/or is experiencing difficulty with skills such as attention, memory, or executive functioning (i.e., working memory, organization, planning).
+A neuropsychological evaluation is helpful when it is suspected that a child is struggling with a learning disability, developmental delay, or intellectual disability.
+It should also be considered when a child is experiencing difficulty with skills such as attention, memory, or executive functioning (i.e., working memory, organization, planning).
 This type of evaluation may also be indicated for children who are experiencing behavioral, social, or psychological difficulties or in whom the reason for functional difficulty is largely unclear.
 The process often helps to identify any appropriate clinical diagnoses, but more importantly, works to clearly identify the types of support services will enable a child to perform at their best.

 Dr. Whitman conducts all neuropsychological procedures herself, strives to generate reports that are streamlined and clearly written, and provides timely verbal feedback sessions.
 A comprehensive written report follows within days of the feedback session.
 She offers follow-up services as well (e.g., school consultation).